How to Prepare for a Hike in Death Valley

 8. Consider Guided Tours

 If you’re new to desert hiking or want a deeper understanding of the park, consider joining a guided tour.
-Expert guides can help with navigation, safety, and provide fascinating insights into Death Valley’s geology, history, and ecology.
+Expert guides can help with navigation and safety and provide fascinating insights into Death Valley’s geology, history, and ecology.

 9. Experience the Highlights